-If you're finding that your song isn't building itself out naturally, you can used a more common song structure, such as a ABAB pattern.
+If you're finding that your song isn't building itself out naturally, you can use a more common song structure, such as an ABAB pattern.
 These patterns work by having certain sections repeat over the course of a timeline of a song.
 Each sonic structural element can correspond to a different letter.
 For example, the verses may be assigned to letter A, the chorus sections to letter B, and the bridge to ABC.

 A common pop song structure could be ABABCB.
 You can look up additional patterns online if you're not sure how to build out your song.
 If your song doesn't follow a traditional pattern to a T, don't fret!
 There have been formulaic hit songs but also many of successful songs that don't follow a particular roadmap.

 For many, it's not difficult learning how to write a song, rather understanding how to write a great song.
 While creating something that's "good" is somewhat subjective, lyrics play a powerful role in song structure, so you'll want to spend some extra time here while you learn to write songs.